Grewia flava

 Grewia flava, the brandy bush, wild currant, velvet raisin, or raisin tree, is a species of flowering plant in the family Malvaceae, native to southern Africa.
 A common shrub species, it is spreading into grasslands due to human rangeland management practices, and increasing rainfall.
-The berries are sweet and edible, but have little flesh and so are typically collected to ferment into alcoholic beverages.
+The berries, which are yellowish-brown and slightly lobed, are sweet and edible, but have little flesh and so are typically collected in large quantities to be eaten raw, dried or fermented into alcoholic beverages.
+The wood has a number of uses such as for making bows, knobkerries, traps and other tools.
 The desert truffle Kalaharituber pfeilii is often found in association with its roots.